phi-ra/phi-ra.github.io/_posts/2020-05-25-convergence-of-neural-networks.markdown

 ## Sieve Estimators

 The basic idea of sieve estimation is to use increasingly more complex versions of a base model as more data becomes available.
 This might sound weird but the rationale behind it is quite simple.
-Imagine that we want to approximate some unknown function $f(x)$ on $[a,b]$.
+Imagine that we want to approximate some unknown function $$f(x)$$ on $$[a,b]$$.
 With just a few datapoints we might try to approximate the function with an intercept and a slope:

-$$
-f(x) \approx w_0x^0 + w_1x^1,
+$$ f(x) \approx w_0x^0 + w_1x^1, $$
-$$

 where w are some weights.
 The approximation will be quite rough, but we could add more polynomial terms.
 We known from [Stone-Weierstrass](https://en.wikipedia.org/wiki/Stone-Weierstrass_theorem) that we can uniformly approximate a continuous function to any desired degree of accuracy with an increasing number of polynomial terms.
 In the real world, unfortunately, we always have some kind of noise present in the data and just adding more and more terms to a regression equation usually results in strong overfitting.
 Below is a small graph that shows the approximation properties of a simple linear regression and its polynomial equivalent for polynomial order 2, 5 and 10.